-We have issued stock options under the Plans as a means of promoting the long-term success of our business because we believe that sharing ownership with our employees aligns their interests with our interests and the interests of our stockholders, and encourages our employees to devote the best of their abilities and effort to our Company.
-Each stock option award specifies the exercise price that the eligible employee must pay to purchase shares of common stock when the option is exercised.
+We have issued stock options under the Plans as a means of promoting the long-term success of our business because we believe that sharing ownership with our employees and consultants aligns their interests with our interests and the interests of our stockholders, and encourages our employees and consultants to devote the best of their abilities and effort to our Company.
+Each stock option award specifies the exercise price that the Eligible Participant must pay to purchase shares of common stock when the option is exercised.
 The exercise price per share is set at the closing market price of a share of our common stock on the date the option is granted.
-Employees receive value from their options only by exercising their rights under the options to purchase shares of common stock and subsequently selling the purchased shares at a price that exceeds their purchase price.
-On February 29, 2016, approximately 95% of our eligible employees held at least some options that were underwater, and for approximately 87% of our eligible employees, all of their options were underwater.
+Option holders receive value from their options only by exercising their rights under the options to purchase shares of common stock and subsequently selling the purchased shares at a price that exceeds their purchase price.
+On February 29, 2016, approximately 95% of our Eligible Participants held at least some options that were underwater, and for approximately 87% of our Eligible Participants, all of their options were underwater.
 The exercise prices of Eligible Options that were underwater on February 29, 2016, ranged from \$8.75 to \$43.90 per share.
 The Board believes that the underwater options are not sufficiently effective as performance and retention incentives.